 Successful land-use planning must respond to changing circumstances and risks-economic, environmental and social.
 The Land-use Framework will be based on a system for continuous improvement.
 Plans and actions may be adjusted and incorporate new technology or new information.
-The diagram in section D. Continuous Improvement shows the components of the systems approach to monitor and improve land-use decisionmaking.

-A. Information Management
+A. Information management

-To ensure planners, decision makers and Albertans have timely access to relevant information, the Government of Alberta will create an improved Integrated Information Management System that monitors the state of the land and the status of land use in the province.
+To ensure planners, decision-makers and Albertans have timely access to relevant information, the Government of Alberta will create an improved Integrated Information Management System that monitors the state of the land and the status of land use in the province.
 This will be done by:

-- Building on existing information sharing initiatives to ensure timely and practical access to information; - Reviewing and improving protocols for information sharing, taking into consideration proprietary and sensitive information; and

-• Incorporating scientific and traditional ecological knowledge to inform land and natural resource planning and decision-making.
+- building on existing information sharing initiatives to ensure timely and practical access to information; - reviewing and improving protocols for information sharing, taking into consideration proprietary and sensitive information; and - incorporating scientific and traditional ecological knowledge to inform land and natural resource planning and decision-making.

-B. Monitoring and Evaluation
+B. Monitoring and evaluation system

 A system of monitoring, evaluation and reporting is required to determine if our land-use policies are achieving desired outcomes.
-Monitoring programs need to use standardized data collection processes and standardized metrics so that the same information can be applied and shared across regions.
-A provincial monitoring and reporting system will be developed to ensure accurate, timely and accessible information.
+Monitoring programs need to use standardized data collection and analysis processes and standardized metrics so that the same information can be applied and shared across regions.
+A provincial monitoring and reporting system will be developed to ensure relevant timely and accessible information and ensure consistency across regional plans.
 This system will be guided by the following principles:

-- Comprehensive-monitor economic, environmental and social outcomes (cumulative effects); - Practical-results from monitoring must support decision-making - Understandable-by government and the public; - Forward looking-reports on outcomes that are relevant now and in the future; and - Adaptive-framework can adapt to new knowledge and issues
+- comprehensive-monitor economic, environmental and social outcomes (cumulative effects), - practical-results from monitoring must support decision-making, - understandable-by government and the public; - forward looking-reports on outcomes that are relevant now and in the future, and - adaptive-framework can adapt to new knowledge and issues.

-A key component of monitoring, evaluation and reporting under the Land-use Framework will be the Alberta Biodiversity Monitoring Program that will be implemented through the Alberta Biodiversity Monitoring Institute.
-The monitoring program is a joint undertaking of government, industry and non-government interests for the purpose of developing and implementing a credible, arms-length biodiversity monitoring and reporting system for the province.
-The Government of Alberta will need to provide sustained funding for the ongoing development and implementation of the biodiversity monitoring and reporting program.
+Initiatives such as the Alberta Biodiversity Monitoring Program that is being implemented through the Alberta Biodiversity Monitoring Institute is an example of a key program that will support the monitoring and evaluation of the Land-use Framework.
+This program is a joint undertaking of government, industry and non-government interests for the purpose of developing and implementing a credible, arms-length biodiversity monitoring and reporting system for the province.
+The Government of Alberta will need to provide sustained funding for the ongoing development and implementation of monitoring, evaluation and reporting programs.